mtracy/virtual-hadoop-cluster/README.md

 * 3 VMs
 * 6GB ram per VM
 * 8 virtual threads per VM
+* MIT KDC running on node3-vm

-The FQDN of the machines follow the pattern "node[0-9]+-vm.verticacorp.com".
+The FQDN of the machines follow the pattern "nodeX-vm.verticacorp.com" where that "X" is a number.
 The IP addresses follow the pattern "10.0.10.1X" where "X" is the corresponding node ID.
 For example, the virtual machine with hostname "node2-vm.verticacorp.com" will have IP address "10.0.10.12".

-The Cloudera Manager will be installed on node1-vm (10.0.10.11).
+By default, Cloudera Manager will be installed on node1-vm (10.0.10.11), and a KDC will be installed on node3-vm (10.0.10.13).

 ## Usage